-Section 498 A and other sections such as section 3/4 DP Act, section 323/327/504/506/342 etc are became general practice in India.
-Section 498 A is bailable but cognizable offence for the purpose of investigation.
-And also according to section 8 of DP Act, section 3/4 DP Act dowry related offences are cognizable.
+Section 498 A and other sections such as section 3/4 DP Act, section 323/327/504/506/342 etc are becoming a general practice in India.
+Section 498 A is a bailable but cognizable offence for the purpose of investigation.
+And also according to section 8 of the DP Act, section 3/4 DP Act dowry-related offences are cognizable.

-Police is bound to initiate investigation upon receiving the information of commencement of cognizable offence, during the investigation police may record your statement then he shall record statement under section 161 of the code of criminal procedure (crpc).
-Police is empowered to arrest the accused on the commission of cognizable offence.
+Police are bound to initiate an investigation upon receiving the information of commencement of cognizable offence, during the investigation police may record your statement then he shall record statement under section 161 of the code of criminal procedure (crpc).
+Police are empowered to arrest the accused on the commission of the cognizable offence.